arlenejiang/arlenejiang/Project_2.md

 # Code Sample from NESC 3505: Project 2
 ### Performing Statistical Tests

 I collaborated on this code for a group project, where we analyzed EEG data for event related potentials if subjects read different types of sentences.
 The following code extracts relevant information from a DataFrame (test_1), calculates mean potentials across electrodes, and conducts a paired t-test between conditions (sentence types).
+This process is repeated for each pair of conditions (contrasts) and time windows of interest.

 ```python
 # Format output